epochlab/LAM/README.md

 Graph-based segmentation and abstraction.

-- Chunking of items; increasing the no. of items retained in the limited capacity of working memory
+- Chunking of items; increasing the number of items retained in the limited capacity of working memory
 - Segmentation of words; learning and comprehension of language
 - Temporal abstraction of repeated sequences; accelerates reinforcement learning

 ++ What is the neurological representation?
-- Having experienced a seqence of events, the brain, learns the temporal associations between the successive events and captures the structure of a state-transition graph.
+- Having experienced a seqence of events, the brain, learns the temporal associations between the successive events and captures the structure of a state-transition graph
-- Event segmentation performed by humans reflects community structures (clusters).
+- Event segmentation performed by humans reflects community structures (clusters)
-- Characteristics of place cells and entorhinal grid cells.
+- Characteristics of place cells and entorhinal grid cells
-- Asymmetrical links generate chunked sequential activities in the hippocampus.
+- Asymmetrical links generate chunked sequential activities in the hippocampus

 ++ Build
 - Datasets [3]: Repeat graph, karate club network and the structure compartmentalised rooms
-- Hopfield RNN - Hebbian learning (spike-timing-dependant plasticity), pattern completion and attractor states.
+- Hopfield RNN - Hebbian learning (spike-timing-dependant plasticity), pattern completion and attractor states
 - Laplacian eigenvectors - unsupervised learning?

 Feature | Notes
 ------- | -------
-Arbitary symmetrical graphs | Generalise the one-dimensional sequential structure of temporal associations of the conventional model - (Hopfield?)
+Arbitary symmetrical graphs | Generalise the one-dimensional sequential structure of temporal associations of the conventional model - Hopfield?
 Negative associated weights | Assembly specific inhibition

 ++ Unknown concepts and observations<br>